13 surprising ways you could be invalidating your car insurance

 - The Department for Transport estimates that 140 road accidents are caused annually by motorists driving too slowly.

-- 10. Sleeping in your car if you’re drunk: sleeping in your car is not illegal, so long as you’re sober, safe, and parked somewhere legally.
+- sleeping in your car is not illegal, so long as you’re sober, safe, and parked somewhere legally.

 - But if you’re drunk, or under the influence of drugs then you can expect to be fined and be issued with a minimum of ten penalty points.

-- 11. Tailgating: nobody likes being tailgated and it’s best to keep your distance, or you could be fined £100 and earn three penalty points.
+- nobody likes being tailgated and it’s best to keep your distance, or you could be fined £100 and earn three penalty points.

-- 12. Road rage: it’s all too easy to lose your temper behind the wheel, but whilst road rage isn’t actually a defined crime, ‘disorderly conduct’ is – and that can include causing alarm or distress.
+- it’s all too easy to lose your temper behind the wheel, but whilst road rage isn’t actually a defined crime, ‘disorderly conduct’ is – and that can include causing alarm or distress.

 - Being charged under the Crime and Disorder Act 1998 means being fined up to 75% of your weekly earnings (so keep your cool).